Things to do in San Diego!

 Also, if you walk or drive along the coast from Ocean Beach towards Point Loma, you can find the most beautiful cliffs… called Sunset Cliffs.

-6. Pacific Beach: Just north of Mission Beach is Pacific Beach… and where a lot of college kids and young adults hang out.
+Just north of Mission Beach is Pacific Beach… and where a lot of college kids and young adults hang out.
 It’s beautiful and has nice beaches, restaurants, bars and bathing-suit-wearing rollerbladers.
-Feel free to go… but I’m no longer hip enough.
+You should go hang out there… but I’m no longer hip enough.

-7. La Jolla: Now this is the zip code and everyone wants to have one day.
+Now this is the zip code that lots of people want to have one day.
 Nice houses and beautiful beaches are in La Jolla.

 La Jolla Cove is especially nice with shops, high end restaurants, a small family beach and a whole lot of sea lions.
 La Jolla Shores is also very nice and has a bigger beach for the kids.
 We’ve spent a lot of time digging and building fortresses on this beach.

-8. Theme Parks: If you are looking for theme parks/zoos, check out San Diego Zoo, San Diego Safari Park, Sea World and Lego Land.
-I’ve been to all off them over the years and taken the kids to a few… but really, my personal preference is to spend time in the city and at the beaches rather than spending tons of time and money at the parks.
+If you are looking for theme parks/zoos, check out San Diego Zoo, San Diego Safari Park, Sea World and Lego Land.
+I’ve been to all of them over the years and taken the kids to a few… but really, my personal preference is to spend time in the city and at the beaches rather than spending tons of time and money at the parks.
 But, if your family is a theme park family… go!

 If you are headed to San Diego, check out LaJollaMom.com for not-used-to-be-local… but living-there-everyday guide to San Diego!